corda/corda-docs-portal/content/en/platform/corda/5.0/application-networks/creating/mgm/register.md

 requiring manual involvement of the Network Operator before the member’s registration request takes effect.
 * `PENDING_MEMBER_VERIFICATION`: The MGM has completed initial validation of the registration request and is now waiting for the registering member to respond to a P2P message in order to validate the provided session initiation key and P2P endpoint.
+* `FAILED`: The registration request submitted via the REST API passed initial validation on the member’s cluster but failed to send to the MGM.